 - fits or seizures

 Cancer drugs can interact with some other medicines and herbal products.
 Tell your doctor or pharmacist about any medicines you are taking.
 This includes vitamins, herbal supplements and over the counter remedies.

 Don’t eat grapefruit or drink grapefruit juice while having treatment with cabozantinib.
 It can change the amount of cabozantinib you absorb and make the side effects worse.

 This drug contains lactose.
 If you have been told by your doctor that you have an intolerance to some sugars, talk to your doctor before taking this medication.

-Don’t breastfeed during this treatment and for atleast 4 months afterwards, because the drug may come through in your breast milk.
+Don’t breastfeed during this treatment and for at least 4 months afterwards.
+The drug may come through in the breast milk.

 Treatment for other conditions